sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-classic-session</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : GNOME "classic" mode session
+Short desc    : GNOME "classic" mode session
 URL          : http://wiki.gnome.org/Projects/GnomeShell/Extensions
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This package contains the required components for the GNOME Shell "classic"
+Descript     : This package contains the required components for the GNOME Shell "classic"
              : mode, which aims to provide a GNOME 2-like user interface.
 ```